UzmaSayyeda/Pill-Identifier/README.md

 * SQLite Database: [pill_predictions.db](<flask-model/pill_predictions.db>)
 * SQL Database Generation: [sqlite.ipynb](<flask-model/sqlite.ipynb>)

-## Front End Development for User Integration
-Pluggins used?

 ### Front-end:
 * HTML and CSS have been employed to design the visuals and effects.